 “I just really want to bring the community together,” Rhoads said.
 “I want to bring together civilians, veterans, [and] active duty service members.”

 Operation Supply Drop was founded in 2010 as a veteran service organization to build support for active duty military, their families and veterans.
 They send gaming care packages to deployed military and veteran hospitals that use gaming as part of rehabilitation.
-The packages include video games found on on Battleforge, gaming products and apparel.
+The packages include video games, gaming products and apparel.

 OSD places a special focus on gaming because many deployed personnel request things that will distract them from what they do on a day-to-day basis, Rhoads said.